Guatemala City, Guatemala: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to choose the correct type.
-Many adapters for sale now are simply plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A and B. Be careful to get the necessary type.
+The majority of adapters available are just plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most locations.

 A portable power bank, like this one

-If you see the Ixchel Museum of traditional costumes, wear museum-appropriate clothing and take:
+If you go to the Ixchel Museum of traditional costumes, wear museum-appropriate clothing and take:

 October